linhle15-ll/link-graph/README.md

 ## Working with database

-The PostgreSQL database is set up on Docker volumne based on Prisma ORM for easy interacting with database using JavaScript function.
-This means the database lives on your local machine (SSD), which helps you testing data locally and independently.
+The PostgreSQL database is set up in Docker using a named volume and Prisma ORM, which makes it easy to interact with the database from JavaScript.
+The database data persists locally on your machine, which is useful for testing and local development.

 To work with database: